Program at a glance

 In addition to working on commercial vessels, career opportunities exist for:

 - sport fishing

 - other recreational marine guiding roles

 Training covers the hands-on skills and coursework required by Transport Canada for employment.
-Over 12 to 16-weeks (depending on electives) this full-time program is based on three modular courses designed to prepare you for a career in the marine industry.
+Over 17 weeks (depending on electives) this full-time program is based on three modular courses designed to prepare you for a career in the marine industry.